 The7 is a multipurpose and highly customizable WordPress theme.
-It comes bundled with the famous WPBakery Page Builder, which helps in building beautifully designed pages.
+It comes bundled with the famous WPBakery Page Builder and Elementor, which helps in building beautifully designed pages.
 The7’s integration with WPML allows you to build elegant and fully functional multilingual websites.
 In this tutorial, we will go over the steps needed to create a multilingual website using WPML and The7.

 - Getting started